50 actors who didn't live to see their final films

 - Movie(s) released posthumously: ‘Waitress’ (2007)

 Actress Adrienne Shelly was also a writer and director, making the films “Sudden Manhattan” and “I’ll Take You There;” Shelly also guest-starred on a number of television shows, including “Law & Order” and “Homicide: Life on the Street.”
-Before the release of her film “Waitress,” which she wrote, directed, and acted in, Shelly was found hanged; investigators found that she was murdered and left in a state that appeared to be a suicide.
+Before the release of her film “Waitress,” which she wrote, directed, and acted in, Shelly was found hanged; investigators found that she was murdered and left in a state that appeared to be the result of self-harm.
 “Waitress” was highly praised at the Sundance Film Festival, and the tributes to her after death were nonstop.
 Her film was eventually adapted into a Broadway musical in 2015.

 - Movie(s) released posthumously: ‘The Informers’ (2008)